jquense/yup/docs/typescript.md

 ### TypeScript settings

-For type utilties to work correctly with required and nullable types you have to set `strict: true` or `strictNullChecks: true` in your tsconfig.json.
+For type utilties to work correctly you have

+- `strictNullChecks: true` (or `strict)
+- `strictFunctionTypes: false`

+In your tsconfig.json.

 ### Extending built-in types